Danielgazza/Understanding-a-Unicorn/README.md

 This project is about unicorn companies, which are privately held startup companies worth $1 billion.
 Using records from 1919 to 2021 to identify patterns and trends associated with unicorns.
 Polarity Ventures can thus modify and replicate her investment process.

+## Questions

+Questions this project will be answering

+• Which Unicorn Companies have had the biggest return on investments?

+• How long does it usually take for a company to become a unicorn?
+Has it always been this way?

+• Which countries have the most unicorns?
+Are there any cities that appear to be industry hubs?

+• Which investors have funded the most unicorns?

 ## Tools